LaMitaOne/skia-flowmotion/README.md

 **Animated Image Flow Gallery – Delphi FMX + Skia4Delphi (Google's Skia)**

-Started as a simple port of my old D7 VCL Flowmotion component...
+Started as a simple port of my D7 VCL Flowmotion component...
 **3 days later**: Fully ported to Skia/FMX + extreme improvements (rotation with handle, particles on click, perspective-correct shadows, holographic animated background, freefloat drag, breathing, glow, tech brackets...).

 From "just show some search result covers in my player" to **this beast** in about 3 months total (with pauses).